President's Message

 1. Home

-Since 2021, the Sustainable Development Office has published annual sustainability reports for 2021, 2022, and 2023, showcasing the university’s achievements in implementing the 17 Sustainable Development Goals.
-Additionally, NTNU has committed to carbon neutrality, aiming to “reduce carbon emissions by 50% by 2030 and achieve complete carbon neutrality by 2048,” actively responding to global climate change.
-The university aligns with the government’s 2050 net-zero emissions policy to implement strategies for transforming campus life into a net-zero green lifestyle, promoting carbon reduction action plans to achieve carbon neutrality.
+Since 2021, the Office of Sustainability Development has published annual reports for 2021, 2022, 2023, and 2024, showcasing NTNU’s achievements in implementing 17 sustainability goals.
+NTNU has committed to a carbon neutrality goal of “reducing carbon emissions by 50% by 2030 and achieving carbon neutrality by 2048.”
+This year, the university completed a third-party certified campus-wide greenhouse gas inventory and, in line with the government’s 2050 net-zero emissions target, has launched a campus-wide net-zero green living initiative, starting with lifestyle transformation.